 Sometimes we are unable to determine from a physical examination what may be troubling your pet.
 This can be frustrating to you and uncomfortable for your pet.
-When this happens, VCA Animal Referral and Emergency Center of Arizona uses state-of-the-art noninvasive imaging practices to help diagnose many pet illnesses and injuries.
-Our specialists work with off site radiologists to correlate diagnostic imaging findings with other examinations and tests to help in the diagnosis of many disease conditions.
+When this happens, we use state-of-the-art noninvasive radiology to help diagnose many pet illnesses and injuries.
+The specialists we work with, called radiologists, correlate medical image findings with other examinations and tests to help in the diagnosis of many disease conditions.
 We are committed to providing optimal care to our patients using state of the art veterinary diagnostic imaging.
-We can provide outpatient imaging services for veterinarians through our emergency department.
+We also provide outpatient imaging services for veterinarians.

 The radiologists at our hospital have completed a residency program and are board certified, just like our other specialists.
 A board-certified radiologist reads all radiographs taken at no extra charge to you.

 VCA California Veterinary Specialists provide our radiologists with the most advanced tools in the field that allow us to acquire high quality digital radiographic images, (including specific orthopedic radiographs for surgical planning, and contrast urinary and gastrointestinal imaging), and perform thoracic and abdominal ultrasounds, fluoroscopy, computed tomography (CT), and MRI scans.

 Our hospital, with its digital subtraction capable fluoroscopy suite, is one of the few veterinary hospitals in the world equipped for vascular and other advanced interventional radiology (IR) procedures.